frirsta/example-quiz/README.md

 * Summary section
   * Name display
   * In this section the amount of correct and incorrect points will be displayed, to let the user know how the quiz went.
-  * Under the result score is a play again button, which lets the user play the quiz again
+  * Under the result score is a play again button, which lets the user play the quiz again.
   ---

 ### Features Left to Implement